LuniumLuk/Tira/README.md

     - spp: Samples per Pixel
     - mis: Use MIS in renderer
     - maxbounce: Max bounce or depth in renderer
-    - robustlight: Enable light to be intersect with larger tollerance -->
+    - robustlight: Enable light to be hit with larger tollerance -->
 <integrator spp="256" mis="true" maxbounce="8" robustlight="true" />
 <!--